 The work of the governing body is shaped by three committees:

 - The Full Governing Body meeting, which is held each term, is the most formal of our meetings.
-The Chair of Governors, Richard Bourne chairs these meetings.
+The Chair of Governors chairs these meetings.

 Individual governors have specific links with areas of the school’s work and its priorities for improvement.
 Governors also help to appoint the school’s staff.